woodrush/lisp-in-life/README.md

 # Lisp in Conway's Game of Life

-It's not Conway's Game of Life implemented in Lisp - it's a Lisp interpreter implemented in Conway's Game of Life.
+Lisp in Life is a Lisp interpreter implemented in Conway's Game of Life.

 The entire pattern is viewable on the browser [here](https://woodrush.github.io/lisp-in-life).